-We can’t fail in our God-given vocation.
-Every child who grew in our heart, every baby who came from our womb; God made each one of them for us and us alone.
+You can’t fail in your God-given vocation.
+Every child who grew in your heart, every baby who came from your womb; God made each one of them for you and you alone.
 That is rocking motherhood:

-All we have to do is show up and love them, because everything else is gravy.
+All you have to do is show up and love them.
+Everything else is gravy.

-Whether we work in an office or at home.
+Whether you work in an office or at home.

-Whether we take walks to calm down or hide in the closet with chocolate.
+Whether you take walks to calm down or hide in the closet with chocolate.